-These behavior issues cause many people to give up their dogs, even though they’re completely preventable.
-(You know those “free to a good home, dog needs room to run” ads?
-They’re usually placed by people whose dogs don’t need room to run; they need exercise they’re not getting.
+These behavior issues cause many people to give up their dogs, even though they’re completely preventable problems.
+You know those “free to a good home, dog needs room to run” ads?
+They’re usually placed by people whose dogs don’t just need room to run; they need exercise they’re not getting.

 Even within a breed, the need varies.
 A highly energetic eight-year-old Golden Retriever could easily need more exercise than a calm three-year old Golden.
 And geriatric dogs still need to go for walks — just shorter ones than they used to enjoy.